ThePavolC/ThePavolC.github.io/_posts/2015-05-10-Pebble-Watchface.markdown

 I started with sample code that was generated when creating new project.
 Then I deleted everything I didn't need and this is the bare minimum I was left with.

-I am using functions `window_load()` and `window_unload()` to create/destroy whole layout and later on to set up/destroy handlers.
-This is from documentation:

-- `load`: called when the window is pushed to the screen when it's not loaded.
-This is a good moment to do the layout of the window.
-- `unload`: called when the window is deinited, but could be used in the future to free resources bound to windows that are not on screen.

 {% highlight c %}
 #include <pebble.h>